When you underwater a ZZ plant, its stem can get wrinkly. This is because the plant has been underwatered for too long and lacks hydration.

 Why Is My ZZ Plant Stem Wrinkled?

 There is one more reason, though.
 That is too much sunlight!
 However, if you have placed this plant at home, you can easily rule out this possibility.

 The same is also true for underwatering.
 Since the ZZ plant comes from Africa, it will not have much of an issue with less water.
 It can withstand a lack of water for weeks, if not more.
 So, you can rule out this possibility as well.

 Now, the only thing that remains is the overwatering situation!
-This is most likely be the reason for the wrinkled stem on your plant.
+This is most likely the reason for the wrinkled stem on your plant.

 How To Fix Wrinkled Stem On ZZ Plant